simpsonTsai/CS416-medical-ai-trace/README.md

 ## Project Scope

-The dataset contains 1,524 FDA list records used in this project.
+The project dataset contains 1,524 FDA list records.
 The FDA list is periodically updated and is not comprehensive.

 Three devices received manual evidence tracing: